 Receiving a blue belt marks one’s familiarity with Jiu Jitsu, the basic positions and moves.
 During the blue belt period, a practitioner starts to become aware of certain patterns of BJJ.
 For example, a kimura is not just a solitary move, as it can lead to armbars or the back.
 Even though moving between them is still difficult, the patterns are recognized for being there.

-At this level, personality traits, mat attitude as well as behavior outside the gym start to matter.
+At this level, personality traits, mat attitude as well as behavior outside of the gym start to matter.
 A purple belt isn’t promoted merely by the level of technical knowledge.
-Reaching the upper tiers of Jiu Jitsu requires a degree of stability and dedication to the BJJ lifestyle.
+Reaching the upper tiers of Jiu-Jitsu requires a degree of stability and dedication to the BJJ lifestyle.

 Developing Your BJJ Identity

-Probably the most impressive ability of purple belts are their transitioning skills.
+Probably the most impressive ability of purple belts is their transitioning skills.
 They know more than enough to hold a position or attack submission.
 Despite not being aware of every little detail (brown and black belt level) they know how to get into a position.
 Or, out of one, for that matter.
-Seemingly effortless cat like movement, while in total control, is a mark of a legit purple belt.
-Anticipation levels are very high in purple belts, since they’ve spent countless hours on the mat.
-You know that mind reading feeling you get when you roll with a black belt?
-Well, that gets developed mostly at purple belt, thanks to experience and mindful rolling.
+Seemingly effortless cat-like movement, while in total control, is a mark of a legit purple belt.
+Anticipation levels are very high in purple belts since they’ve spent countless hours on the mat.
+You know that mind-reading feeling you get when you roll with a black belt?
+Well, that gets developed mostly at purple belt, thanks to the experience and mindful rolling.

 The Teaching Belt

 Purple belt is the period when a student of BJJ makes another huge transition.
 This is the time when they are introduced to teaching.
-Whether it is kids classes or fundamentals, purple belts start to give back to the community.
-The benefits from learning are plentiful for them.
+Whether it is kids’ classes or fundamentals, purple belts start to give back to the community.
+The benefits of learning are plentiful for them.

 A purple belt teaching a class gains valuable teaching experience before anything else.
 A teaching style is just as important as a rolling one.
-Not everyone wants, or can be a teacher, but everyone should try it, just like with competition.
+Not everyone wants or can be a teacher, but everyone should try it, just like the competition.
 Another important aspect is that purple belts get to refine their technique through teaching.
 Repeatedly demonstrating moves allows them to discover new details and opportunities.
-These nuances are hard to find during the stress of rolling or competition, so teaching allows purple belts to slowly start climbing towards the next level – the detail orientated brown belt.
+These nuances are hard to find during the stress of rolling or competition, so teaching allows purple belts to slowly start climbing towards the next level – the detail-orientated brown belt.